MicrosoftDocs/office-developer-lync-evergreen-docs/docs/technical-articles/start-creating-ucwa-windows-store-apps.md

 **Applies to:** Lync 2013 | Lync Server 2013

-In this article, you will learn how to build a simple Windows Store app in C\#/XAML and XML.
+In this article, you'll learn how to build a simple Windows Store app in C\#/XAML and XML.
 The steps illustrated here are required of all UCWA applications.
-It is intended as a self-contained introduction to building and deploying a UCWA application targeted for Windows Store.
+It's intended as a self-contained introduction to building and deploying a UCWA application targeted for Windows Store.

 Demonstrated UCWA programming features include how to make asynchronous calls to sign in and then to get the self-presence, personal note and the list of telephone numbers of the signed-in user.
 Some basic requirements of Windows Store apps are also examined in the context of a UCWA application.

-Specifically, you will learn how to carry out the following programming tasks:
+Specifically, you'll learn how to carry out the following programming tasks:

 - **Create and Test a Windows Store application using C\#/XAML**